JK-8989/layout-1/README.md

 Then **'shape-outside: polygon()'** was used to wrap texts around the image.

- # Thoughts
+ ## Thoughts

 This project was fun to experiment.
-It was good to see another possiblility of what 'grid' ('flex', too) can offer.
-Also '{shape-ouside: polugon()}' gives text design more flavours - like it very much!.
+It was good to see another possibility of what 'grid' ('flex', too) can offer.
+Also '{shape-outside: polygon()}' gives text design more flavours - like it very much!.

 One thing that I wondered was how to write in 'alt' attribute for the images.
 Since the image had to split into halves, I wasn't so sure about what to wrote for each.
 Perhaps, 'an half image of xxxx' ??!??!?
 Any recommendations?